-- As a member/trustee, you may have tired of the responsibility and administrative burden of managing your SMSF - Key members/trustees of the fund have failing health which may result in the inability to run the fund in the future - The fund's assets have reduced to a level making it no longer cost effective to run the fund - The fund has no members i.e. following death of a member - Members circumstances have changed e.g. relationship breakdown between two trustees of the fund - For Australian taxation purposes, a key member/trustee has become a non-resident and the fund may no longer be eligible for tax concessions.
+- As a member/trustee, you may have tired of the responsibility and administrative burden of managing your SMSF. - Key members/trustees of the fund have failing health which may result in the inability to run the fund in the future. - The fund's assets have reduced to a level making it no longer cost effective to run the fund. - The fund has no members, i.e., following death of a member. - Members circumstances have changed, e.g., relationship breakdown between two trustees of the fund.

+For Australian taxation purposes, a key member/trustee has become a non-resident, and the fund may no longer be eligible for tax concessions.

 There are many steps involved in winding up a SMSF so trustees should allow sufficient time for the SMSF wind-up process.
-Trustees need to also decide on what will happen to the assets of the SMSF.
-Some assets may be transferred inspecie to a new large super fund and some may have to be sold down.
+Trustees also need to decide what will happen to the assets of the SMSF.
+Some assets may be transferred in-specie to a new, large super fund while others may have to be sold down.